Real Costs of Driving Without Insurance Explained

 To understand why liability limits matter (and how they can protect your savings), review the benefits of liability coverage before you choose minimum limits.

 The most damaging costs often appear months or years after an uninsured incident.
-Once you have a lapse in coverage or an uninsured ticket on your record, future insurers may treat you as a high-risk driver.
+Once you have a lapse in coverage or an uninsured ticket on your record, future insurers may treat you as a higher-risk driver.
 That can mean higher premiums, fewer available carriers, and stricter payment terms.

 There are also indirect costs to consider: